-Learn about the different types of personalised number plates we have on offer and how you can buy them from CarReg
+View the different types of personalised number plates we have on offer

 - The first vehicle number ever issued was the legendary A 1 back in 1903, the matching mirror image 1 A was not issued until much later on in the late 1980s.

 - Over the last 20 years, the biggest gains made are from single letters/numbers.
 Many one letter with number 1 are now known to have made over £1m!